ABOUT US

 OUR STORY

-Right to Sight and Health, Inc., (RTSAH) a 501 (c) (3) non-profit organization was established in March of 2007.
-The founding members (Dr Judith Simon, an ophthalmologist, and Dr Bruce Mintz, an internist with a subspecialty in vascular medicine) organized or participated in several cataract surgery and medical missions starting in 2003 in Mexico, Ghana and Cambodia.
+Right to Sight and Health, Inc. (RTSAH), a 501(c)(3) non-profit organization, was established in March of 2007.
+The founding members—Dr. Judith Simon, an ophthalmologist, and Dr. Bruce Mintz, an internist with a subspecialty in vascular medicine—organized or participated in several cataract surgery and medical missions starting in 2003 in Mexico, Ghana, and Cambodia.
 They decided to come together and found RTSAH in 2007 to make their work more effective.
-The organization has two parts, one supporting eye care and another one supporting medical care.
-Since then, RTSAH completed over 30 cataract surgery and medical missions lasting one to two weeks to developing countries, including Mexico, Ghana, Senegal, Nicaragua, Philippines, Cameroon, Cambodia, and Haiti.
-It also donated a vast array of medical and ophthalmic equipment, including medical an ophthalmic ultrasounds, slit lamps, YAG laser, operating microscopes, surgical instruments, sutures, thousands of eyeglasses and two ambulances.
-It also donated a large amount of medications and eye drops on each mission.
+The organization has two parts, one supporting eye care and another supporting medical care.
+Since then, RTSAH has completed over 30 cataract surgery and medical missions lasting one to two weeks to developing countries, including Mexico, Ghana, Senegal, Nicaragua, Philippines, Cameroon, Cambodia, and Haiti.
+It has also donated a vast array of medical and ophthalmic equipment, including ultrasounds, slit lamps, YAG lasers, operating microscopes, surgical instruments, sutures, thousands of eyeglasses, and two ambulances.
+Additionally, it has provided a large amount of medications and eye drops on each mission.

 BOARD OF DIRECTORS